NancyN00/GarageDen/README.md

 # Garage Den

-A Garage appalication that offers the best mechanic in town.
+A Garage application that offers the best mechanic in town.

 ## Features

 - User registration and login.
 - Browse section for cars found.
-- Services offered atr Garage Den.
+- Services offered at Garage Den.

 ## Technologies